castanheta/IC/proj2/README.md

 1. Open the browser and navigate to [localhost:5000](localhost:5000).
 2. Choose the media type (image, video or audio).
 3. Upload the media file.
-4. Enter the required parameters:
+4. Enter the required parameters.
-   - **Golomb Parameter**: Compression parameter.
-   - **Quantization Level**: (Optional) Specify a quantization level for lossy compression.
 5. Submit the form.

 ### Viewing Results